-Similar concerns are being raised with Australian trade officials in the current negotiations on the European Union Free Trade Agreement (EU FTA).
-The draft text of the EU FTA includes similar animal welfare provisions to those found in the UK FTA.14 In commenting on his recent trade visit to Europe, the Minister for Agriculture, Forestry and Fisheries Senator the Hon Murray Watt said that continuing to improve Australia's animal welfare standards was essential for its ongoing for ability to sell produce to the world.15
+Similar concerns were raised with Australian trade officials during the negotiations on the proposed European Union Free Trade Agreement (EU FTA).
+The draft text of the EU FTA contained similar animal welfare provisions to those found in the UK FTA.15 In commenting on his recent trade visit to Europe, the Minister for Agriculture, Forestry and Fisheries, the Hon Murray Watt, said that continuing to improve Australia's animal welfare standards was essential for its ongoing for ability to sell produce to the world.16

-It is becoming increasingly apparent that animal welfare will form a critical component trade access to key markets in the future.
-Investment in improving animal welfare standards and providing assurances of such will help Australia to secure and maintain such markets.
+It is becoming increasingly apparent that animal welfare will form a critical component of trade access to key markets in the future.
+Investment in improving animal welfare standards today will ensure Australia can secure and maintain trade and market access in the future.